 Public Health Governance Project

 The aim of the Public Health Governance project is to better understand experiences and systemic fault lines of health system management and care in order to collaboratively develop a public health governance framework for Canada.
-This project engages with members of communities commonly sidelined in governance design, including allied healthcare workers and marginalized equity deserving groups, including newcomers, and racialized individuals.
-The outcome, a national Public Health framework responsive to all communities is being developed through multi-sited engagements across Canada, and a deliberative engagements and will address federal, provincial, territorial and municipal levels of government policy, programs and practices.
+This project engages with members of communities commonly sidelined in governance design, including allied healthcare workers, grassroots experts and marginalized groups, including newcomers, 2SLGBTQ+, low-income, and racialized individuals.
+The outcome, a national Public Health framework responsive to all communities, is being developed through national and international engagements and will address federal, provincial, territorial and municipal levels of government policy, programs and practices.

 “Public health is a powerful tool to level the playing field, to bend the arc of [a] country away from distrust and disparities and back towards equity and justice.” —Leana S Wen, MD